m4rkw/sim-swap-defence/README.md

 Mobile carriers should have reasonably decent practices to prevent sim-swaps, such as account verification and additional checks when a sim-swap is requested.
 However this isn't bulletproof and they do still occur.
-It's been know for sim-swap attacks to be carried out with the help of an insider.
+It's been known for sim-swap attacks to be carried out with the help of an insider.

 ## Mitigating a sim-swap attack